Peru

 Including the Amazon on a holiday allows you to combine culture, ruins and scenery as well as wildlife.
 Parents and children alike will love the journey deep into the rainforest by boat to arrive at a delightful eco-lodge offering charming rustic accommodation and firsthand experiences of the Amazon’s rich eco-system.

 Days are spent exploring the rainforest, following trails that take you through vast groves of giant lupuna trees keeping on the lookout for capuchins, tamarins and tarantulas.
 Climb into the tree canopy, search for giant otters on canoe rides and enjoy the unusual spectacle of ghostly eyes staring back at you through the darkness on nocturnal walks along the Tambopata River in search of caiman (alligators).
-Children will particularly enjoy a boat trip during which they can fish for piranhas…keeping their hands inside the boat!
+Children will particularly enjoy a boat trip during which they can search for piranhas…keeping their hands inside the boat!
 Falling asleep to a backdrop of screeching from the local population of howler monkeys is one of the Amazon’s great pleasures.

 A trip to the Amazon involves a short flight to Puerto Maldonado and can be included at either end of your trip as there are regular connections from Lima and Cusco.